rfennell/AzurePipelines/Extensions/YamlGenerator/readme.md

 ## Generate YAML Documentation

 The YAML documenter task uses the task.json files within an extension package to build YAML documentation.
+Itt can also copy the extensions readme.md to the same output location

 It is assumed that the file generated will be uploaded to some central location, such as a WIKI

 ### Usage